Lagavulin9/DES_3_Head-Unit/documentation/project-requirments.md

 # Project Requirements

-The following are the requirements for the project. <br>
+The following are the requirements for the project extracted from this project's subject.
+[SEA-ME/DES-Head-Unit](https://github.com/SEA-ME/DES_Head-Unit). <br>

 There are two types of requirements: <br>
 - [User Requirements](#user-requirements)
 - [System Requirements](#system-requirements)